 The Laundry department began making changes in 1992 in efforts to maintain a more environmentally friendly process.

-- A home washer uses about five gallons of water per pound of laundry, our machines use about one.
+- A home washer uses about five gallons of water per pound of laundry, our machines use about two.

 - A water reuse system allows for laundry equipment and setup to continuously recycle water.